Conservation Drones: Geographic mapping

 Aerial imagery yields interesting data with a high success rate.
 A geographic mapping programs captures hundreds of images combining these images into one big map.
 Similar to a Google Earth map, conservation drone images are more detailed, using 2 centimeters resolution/pixel.
 Conservation Drones can be used to map a variety of landscapes such as ocean waters, and forest and depict a timeline of ecological issues.
 For example, drones can monitor U.S. National Parks and wildlife safe zones and the health of their ecosystems.

 Conservation Drones have had field tests in tropical forests due to the ongoing process of deforestation.
 These forests are home to many endangered species and helps the reduction of climate change.
 With the contributing factors to carbon emissions, deforestation has contributed 15% of global greenhouse gas emissions, which have disturbed global forests with rates of 13 million hectares in recent years.
 With the success rate of 100% from the 32 missions these Conservation Drones have endured in locating areas of deforestation, they have aided the research of climate change.

+Drone imagery combined with machine learning has been used to identify dugong feeding trails, map associated seagrass beds, and assess spatial overlap with gillnet fishing activity.
+RGB and multispectral UAV imagery has also been used to map dugong foraging hotspots and associated seagrass beds, supporting indirect monitoring of dugong habitat use.